What does "critical thinking" mean?

-Creative thinking allows people to logically process sophisticated information while viewing an issue from many sides.
+Critical thinking allows people to logically process sophisticated information while viewing an issue from many sides.
 It enables conclusions that are more solidly based.
 The thinker improves the quality of his or her thinking.
 In the minds of some, CT is a cornerstone of individual civic engagement and economic success.

 To be continued

-Now you are as well-equipped as an expert to discuss the height and depth and breadth of creative thinking.
+Now you are as well-equipped as an expert to discuss the height and depth and breadth of critical thinking.
 But in order to really benefit from this knowledge, we'll need to answer a couple more questions.